JackYoustra/EmailSorter/README.md

 EmailSorter
 ===========

-An e-mail sorter plugin for gmail
+An e-mail sorter plugin for gmail made in google scripts.

 There are four functions/implementation I've made to sort email by: